AshwanthSai/notes/Coding Mistakes.md

 8. Write and paper and execute.
 Why would write code first ?
 Think interms of program variant, invariant and guard.
 Precondition and postcondition.
 Solve on paper and move to code.
 9. If there are tests.
 Check each test for every method.
 This gives you clarity.
 10. Try to filter by your type of return, when searching for method in docs.
 Only read what is needed.
+11. Writing a small plan in the form of comments.
+Charting it out on paper, reduces the learning curve by maybe a factor of 100, much less mentally exhausting.